Back to all Resources

 While much of the attention is focused on the Atlantic Basin, NOAA’s updates also bring significant advancements to the Pacific, specifically, the Hawaiian Islands.

-For the first time, the NHC will issue storm surge watches and warnings for Hawaii, aligning the region with protocols already in place for the U.S. East and Gulf Coasts, Puerto Rico, and the U.S. Virgin Islands.
+For the first time, the NHC will issue storm surge watches and warnings for Hawaii, aligning the region with established protocols already used along the U.S. East and Gulf Coasts, Puerto Rico, and the U.S. Virgin Islands.

 Refining the Bigger Picture: Tropical Weather Outlook Updates

-Beyond the cone and surge graphics, NOAA is also refining how early-stage storm systems are communicated.
+Beyond the cone and surge graphics, NOAA is also refining how early-stage storm systems are presented.

-Beginning in 2026, disturbances with near-zero chances of development will be marked with a gray “X,” distinguishing them from systems with low, but still possible, development potential, which remain yellow.
+Beginning in 2026, disturbances with near-zero development potential will be marked with a gray “X,” distinguishing them from low-probability systems, which remain highlighted in yellow.

 This seemingly small change helps reduce unnecessary alarms while maintaining transparency.
 It allows meteorologists, emergency planners, and the public to better prioritize attention and resources.